bitfireAT/webdav-push/webdav-push-draft.md

 # Appendix A: Web Push Transport

 WebDAV-Push can be used with Web Push (RFC 8030) to deliver WebDAV-Push notifications directly to compliant user agents, like Web browsers which come with their own push service infrastructure.
+Currently (2024), all major browsers support Web Push.

 Usage of Message Encryption (RFC 8291) and VAPID (RFC 8292) is currently recommended.
 If future protocol extensions become used by push services, WebDAV-Push servers should implement them as well, if applicable.

 > **RESEARCH:** Are subscription-sets of use for us?

-> **NOTE**: [UnifiedPush](https://unifiedpush.org/) (UP) is intentionally designed as a 100% compatible subset of Web Push.
-From a WebDAV server perspective, UP endpoints may used as Web Push resources.
-UP encryption?
+> **NOTE**: [UnifiedPush](https://unifiedpush.org/) (UP) is a set of specification documents which are intentionally designed as a 100% compatible subset of Web Push, together with a software that can be used to implement these documents.
+From a WebDAV-Push server perspective, UP endpoints may used as Web Push resources.

 ## Transport description